French Enlightenment

 The movement drew heavily on the ideas of English thinkers such as John Locke and Isaac Newton, while in turn profoundly shaping other national Enlightenments.
 It also played a major role in inspiring the French Revolution (1789–1799).
 According to Sharon A. Stanley, the French Enlightenment was distinctive for its "unrelenting assault on church leadership and theology."
 Many works critical of the monarchy or the Church were printed in the Dutch Republic, where more liberal press laws allowed them to be smuggled into the Kingdom of France.

-Major French Enlightenment figures included Montesquieu, Voltaire, and Denis Diderot.
+Major French Enlightenment figures included Montesquieu, Voltaire and Denis Diderot.
 Although Jean-Jacques Rousseau was born in Geneva, he is often considered a central figure of the French Enlightenment because of his extensive work in France, his use of the French language, and his significant influence on French political and philosophical thought.

 History

-Political thought was relatively scarce in the French Enlightenment prior to the publication of Montesquieu's The Spirit of Law in 1748.
+Political thought was relatively scarce in the French Enlightenment era prior to the publication of Montesquieu's "The Spirit of Law" in 1748.
+The publication of "The Spirit of Law" is often thought of as a turning point in politics as it shifted the political focus towards the separation of religion and state.
+Montesquieu's "Spirit of Law" not only compared different regimes around the world, but it also developed a way to categorize those regimes into categories like monarchies, republics and despotic governments.
+Montesquieu's works were very influential at the time, and even influenced the writers of The Federalist Papers and the Constitution.